davidizzle/GSoC-Dagger.jl-Blog/README.md

   <img src="parall.png" />
 </p>

+Ta-da!
+Obviously, while showcasing how parallelizable a bunch of `sleep()` calls is silly, it is just to get the point across.
+In combination with `DArrays`, which are Dagger Distributed Arrays, can improve on default performance since standard operations do not use multi-threading at all and parallelization can be more powerful.

 If you want to learn more about how Dagger works or want to deep-dive into the specifics of how Dagger makes all of this happen behind the scenes, check out the [Dagger Workshop](https://github.com/jpsamaroo/DaggerWorkshop2024) from the [Productive Parallel Programming](https://www.youtube.com/watch?v=ENq05cxw1eY&t=1388s) conference at JuliaCon 2024!

 ### 1.2 Our proposed objectives